Will the Ontario Government Take My Assets If I Die Without a Will?

 Finally, if you die without a Will with assets in Ontario, the person who decides to apply to be appointed the executor of the estate will have to commence an Application for a Certificate of Appointment of Estate Trustee without a Will, a cost that can sometimes be avoided if a Will is in place at the time of death.

-Contact Brown Beattie O’Donovan’s estate lawyers to start your Will and estate planning today.
+Contact Brown Beattie O’Donovan’s estate lawyers to start your Will and Estate planning today.

 Recent Posts